leouchoa/cheatsheets/frontend/css/tips_and_tricks.md

 text.
 But, remember that meaning should always be conveyed through HTML—not CSS.
 It’s better to use the `<ins>` and `<del>` elements instead of adding a line-through style to, say, an ordinary `<p>` element.

+## Line Height

+The following properties describe a bit about space between text:

+- margin-top (or padding-top)
+- margin-bottom (or padding-bottom)
+- line-height

+The first two they define the vertical space between separate paragraphs.
+The new line-height property determines the amount of space between lines in the same paragraph.

+In traditional typography, line-height is called “leading” because printers used little strips of lead to increase the space between lines of text.